vighnesh153/open-dictionary/CONTRIBUTING.md

 See an issue in the word definition file?
 Have a word that isn't in the dataset?
 Feel free to create a GitHub issue describing the bug or new-word request and if you could create a pull request to fix the issue, it would be awesome ❤️

+> Please only create a single word issues and pull requests.
+It makes it easier to review quickly.
+If you have multiple
+> words in your PR, I would end up procrastinating because reviewing a huge PR needs a lot of time.

 ## How to contribute?

 - You need node installed on your system.
 Prefer [nvm](https://github.com/nvm-sh/nvm) to install
 - Fork the repository
-- Clone the forked repository
+- Clone the forked repository on your local system
 - Create a new branch

 ```shell